5 Practical Tips For PMs To Effectively Manage Design Backlogs

-Keep in mind the severity of the backlog item, for instance, a forthcoming product launch may warrant more frequent updates as compared to a post-merger UI updation project, which is expected to last for a longer time.
+Keep in mind the severity of the UX design backlog item, for instance, a forthcoming product launch may warrant more frequent updates as compared to a post-merger UI updation project, which is expected to last for a longer time.

-Most stakeholders, or at least those that do not micro-manage, aren’t interested in seeking granular details regarding backlog management, therefore, sharing a bird’s eye view makes sense.
+Most stakeholders, or at least those that do not micro-manage, aren’t interested in seeking granular details regarding UX design backlog management, therefore, sharing a bird’s eye view makes sense.

-All the best PMs have their own tricks and tips to keep their teams engaged, mitigate the chaos, and effectively balance a barrage of ideas and initiatives in their backlog.
-How do you tackle these backlog management challenges?
+All the best PMs have their own tricks and tips to keep their teams engaged, mitigate the chaos, and effectively balance a barrage of ideas and initiatives in their UX design backlog.
+How do you tackle these design backlog management challenges?
 Share your tips with us in the comments section!

 A design backlog is a prioritized list of a company’s and product’s vision from execution to a full release.
 Items in a backlog may include new feature additions, changes to existing ones, bug fixes, and architectural optimizations.

 The product manager, in consultation with design, development, and stakeholders is responsible for managing and prioritizing the backlog.

 The purpose of the backlog is to ensure that the high-priority bugs or items appear at the top of the list, and the least important ones are at the bottom – thus ensuring an efficient way to manage product debt.